 So where is the sustainable path?
 It seems increasingly likely that readers who value a public service press are going to have to sustain it themselves – by contributing money, sharing knowledge, and spreading the word.
 A good term for this is membership.
 But membership won't work if it's just begging for cash.
 There has to be a social contract between journalists and members.
 Working out what that contract should say is the core challenge of the Membership Puzzle Project.

-collect what's already known about making membership work in the U.S., by seeking out the people who have deep experience with membership models and asking about best practices.
+Collects what's already known about making membership work by seeking out the people who have deep experience with membership models (including members themselves).

-research all the ways that readers can contribute, not just their money, but their knowledge and expertise.
+Researches all the ways that community members can contribute, not just their money, but their knowledge and expertise.

 Who are the founders?